-Glynis graduated from the British School of Osteopathy in London in 1997 with a BSc (Hons) Ost.
+Glynis graduated from the University College of Osteopathy UCO formally BSO in London in 1997 with a BSc (Hons) Ost.

 Glynis has been working in general practice since graduating.